CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Evaluation

 \section{Evaluation}

-In this section, we explain our experimental setup and describe the experiments we carried out, which were designed to address the following research questions: \begin{description} \item [RQ1:] Do theoretical guarantees of \emph{double-exponential compression} by CFLOBDDs allow them to represent substantially larger Boolean functions than BDDs? \item [RQ2:] Can CFLOBDDs outperform BDDs in a practical domain (in terms of time and space)? \end{description}
+In this section, we explain our experimental setup and describe the experiments we carried out, which were designed to address the following research questions: \begin{description} \item [RQ1:] Do theoretical guarantees of \emph{double-exponential compression} by CFLOBDDs allow them to represent substantially larger Boolean functions than BDDs? \item [RQ2:] Do CFLOBDDs outperform BDDs when used for quantum simulation (in terms of time and space)? \end{description}